vitalab/vitalab.github.io/deep-learning/_posts/2017-02-28-single-shot-detector-ssd.md

 ### Default boxes

-Default boxes are computed from the training sets, they are similar to the anchor boxes from R-CNN.
+Default boxes are computed from the training sets, they are similar to the anchor boxes from Faster R-CNN.
 They help the network getting the right aspect-ratio.